 The Issues in Accounting Education Best Paper Award is presented to the best paper published each calendar year.
 The award winner is selected by online voting open to all Issues in Accounting Education subscribing members of the AAA.
 For 2017, the American Accounting Association is honored to be able to bestow this award to Derek K. Oler and William R. Pasewark.

-Stephen A. Zeff to receive the 2017 AAA Lifetime Service Award
+Stephen A. Zeff receives the 2017 AAA Lifetime Service Award

-Lakewood Ranch, FL, June 12, 2017—The American Accounting Association (AAA) is very proud to congratulate Stephen A. Zeff as recipient of the 2017 AAA Lifetime Service Award.
-This AAA award will be presented in the form of a unique glass art piece to Stephen A. Zeff at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.
+Lakewood Ranch, FL, August 9, 2017—The American Accounting Association (AAA) is very proud to congratulate Stephen A. Zeff as recipient of the 2017 AAA Lifetime Service Award.
+This AAA award was presented in the form of a unique glass art piece to Stephen A. Zeff at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.

 Stephen A. Zeff is the Keith Anderson Professor of Accounting at Rice University.
 He was Editor of The Accounting Review (1978-83) and past President of the American Accounting Association (1985-86).
 He was also the AAA’s Distinguished International Visiting Lecturer in Latin America in 1977, giving all of his lectures in Spanish.
 In 1988, the AAA presented him with its Outstanding Accounting Educator Award.
 In 2009, he received the inaugural Anthony G. Hopwood Award for Academic Leadership from the European Accounting Association, and in 2011 the International Federation of Accountants gave him its inaugural IFAC International Gold Service Award.
 In 2002, he was inducted into the Accounting Hall of Fame.